nrwl/workshop-nx-labs/rxjs/lab-5.md

 ### Bonus Exercise

-Add a way to remove a ticket from the 'marked to work' list.
+Add a way to remove a ticket from the 'marked to work' status list.
 This will allow the ticket status *to-work* to be toggled ON/OFF.

 <br/>